kristinemlarson/gnssrefl/docs/pages/gnssir.md

 The json file of instructions will be put in $REFL_CODE/input/p101.json.

+The default azimuth inputs are four regions, each of 90 degrees.
-Warning: Azimuth regions should not be larger than ~100 degrees.
+You set your preferred azimuth regions using -azlist.
+Azimuth regions should not be larger than ~100 degrees.
 If for example you want to use the region from 0 to 270 degrees, you should not set a region from 0 - 270, but instead a region from 0-90, 90-180, and the last from 180-270.
-I know this is a bit offputting for people, but having these smaller regions makes the code easier to maintain (i.e. you are less likely to have more than one rising and setting arc for a single satellite).

 Example:

 <CODE>make_json_input p101 0 0 0   -azlist 0 90 90 180 180 270</CODE>

-The default is to allow four regions, each of 90 degrees.

 ## gnssir